 This growing Asian community is also reflected in the student body at Georgia State University.
 At the undergraduate level, there were 2,616 Asian American students at GSU in fall 2010, comprising 11% of the total undergraduate population.
 According to Diverse Issues in Higher Education, GSU is ranked 48th in the nation in bachelor’s degrees granted to Asian-American students, higher than any other institution in Georgia.
 A high proportion of GSU’s international students also come from Asian countries.
 According to the Office of Institutional Research, in 2010, a total of 918 of the 1,531 international students at the university (60%) were from Asia.
 Asian countries comprise 5 of the top 6 countries represented on campus.

 The Asian Studies Center at GSU seeks to bring together students, faculty and the larger community to address opportunities provided by the emerging Asian presence in the local and global community.
 This section of the website includes a list of community organizations and on-going events in the greater metro Atlanta area.
 See the Student Organizations section of this website for more information on Asia-related student groups on campus.

 Reflecting a rising interest in Asia among both faculty and students at Georgia State University, the Asian Studies Center was established in 2003.

 - To coordinate cultural, artistic and scholarly activities related to Asia and Asian Americans through travel, teaching and research

 - To promote undergraduate education on Asia via an Asian Studies major and curriculum

 - To support research and teaching among the various faculty and programs at GSU which have an Asian component

 - To sponsor lecture and speaker events by national and international scholars, as well as cultural and other events

-- To promote Asian student life at GSU
+- To enhance Asian student life at GSU

 - To integrate the University with the life of the larger Asian community For further information on Asia Center activities, please visit other portions of this website.